SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2021/selenium-4-beta-1.md

 +++

 We're very happy to announce the release of the first beta of Selenium
-4. We're shipping this for Java, .Net, Python, Ruby, and Javascript, so if you're using any of those languages, go and grab it from your package manager of choice!
+4. We're shipping this for Java, .Net, Python, Ruby, and JavaScript, so if you're using any of those languages, go and grab it from your package manager of choice!